nf-core/website/markdown/projects/genome_after_party_summary.md

 - `Diamond blastx` search of assembly contigs against the UniProt reference proteomes
 - NCBI `blastn` search of assembly contigs with no `Diamond blastx` match against the NCBI nt database

-For more details, visit the [pipeline website](https://pipelines.tol.sanger.ac.uk/blobtoolkit).
 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).

-# sanger-tol/genomenote {#genomenote}
+# Genome Note {#genomenote}

+**[sanger-tol/genomenote](https://pipelines.tol.sanger.ac.uk/genomenote)** creates HiC contact maps and collates (1) assembly information, statistics and chromosome details, (2) PacBio consensus quality and k-mer completeness, and (3) HiC mapping statistics.
 This pipeline is run for all **primary** ToL assemblies.

 ### Current features:
 - Create HiC contact map and chromosomal grid using `Cooler`.